Yorkshire sign Sri Lanka captain Karunaratne

 Gough added: "It can only benefit the lads in our changing room to have a player of his quality and I'm sure they will all get a lot from it.
 I'm confident he will contribute runs and enjoy his time at Yorkshire."

-Karunaratne previously signed for Hampshire as an overseas player for the 2019 season, but eventually did not play for the county having taken over as Sri Lanka captain for that year's Cricket World Cup.
+Karunaratne signed for Hampshire as an overseas player for the 2019 season, but did not play for the county in the end, having taken over as Sri Lanka captain for that year's World Cup.

 - Are footballers paid too much?
 Callum Wilson and Michail Antonio discuss the controversial wages of professional footballers